Cortical/Cerebral Visual Impairment in Children

 Children with CVI may have sensitivity to light or may fixate on light, may have poor depth perception, and may have better peripheral vision than central vision.

-Your child’s teacher of students with visual impairments should perform a functional vision assessment to determine how your child uses remaining vision and a learning media assessment to determine which senses your child primarily uses to get information from the environment.
+Your child’s teacher of students with visual impairments o(TVIs) should perform a functional vision assessment to determine how your child uses remaining vision and a learning media assessment to determine which senses your child primarily uses to get information from the environment.
 These assessments, along with an orientation and mobility assessment conducted by a mobility specialist, will give the team information needed to make specific recommendations for your child to best access learning material and his or her environment.

 You may learn your child has difficulty recognizing facial expressions, accessing information in a cluttered environment, identifying images or letters when your child is stationary or the visual target is stationary, using vision for extended periods of time, utilizing the central field of vision, or difficulty traveling safely.
-Your child may benefit from travel training from the mobility specialist, increased contrast of the environment, increased contrast of print by using a CCTV or screen-magnification software, increased or varied room and task lighting, decreased visual clutter, head support and breaks from using vision, presenting objects in your child’s peripheral field of vision, and presenting a moving object for optimal viewing.
+Your child may benefit from travel training from the mobility specialist, increased contrast of the environment, increased contrast of print or screen-magnification software, increased or varied room and task lighting, decreased visual clutter, head support and breaks from using vision, presenting objects in your child’s peripheral field of vision, and presenting a moving object for optimal viewing.

 Resources for Families of Children with CVI